Geladen/solana-llm-contracts-generation/Code_Generation/UC_4_HTLC/GPT/PS2/hallucination_report_UC4_gpt_PS2.md

 ### Intent Conflicting
 **Description:**

-The contract does not follow the prompt's specific directives regarding the data structure.
+The contract fails to transfer the specified HTLC amount during initialization, deviating from the user's deposit intent.

 **Code Example:**
 ```rust
 ```

-**CrystalBLEU similarity: 0.187**
+**CrystalBLEU similarity: 0.311**